 Alas, let's begin by discussing the organizational structure of the majority of corporate entities that leverage data to some degree (note, this isn't all corporations...and what does that say about the state of business?) and how, at each step of abstraction in this process that you are from the data, the data gets dirtier and dirtier.

-Essentially, there's always going to be a group of about 5-10 fewer-than-necessary legitimately skilled data scientists and/or computer programmers/DBAs who are really solid at building and maintaining a database as well as coding in some sort of compiling language (nowadays, that's probably python, but not exclusively, nor does this matter).
-However, depending on your industry (unless of course your industry IS data), it's nearly impossible to recruit people who have these skills to the level necessary AND have some familiarity with why this data is needed, and/or the ability to explain how the internal products that they build can be used by an end user.
-As such, this team has their own project manager(s) who's only job is to keep these guys from developing a sentient AI that's sole goal is the annihilation of unfolded laundry...when your industry is healthcare.
+Essentially, there's always going to be a group of about 5-10 fewer-than-necessary legitimately skilled data scientists and/or computer programmers/DBAs who are really solid at building and maintaining a database as well as coding in some sort of compiling language (nowadays, that's probably Python, but not exclusively, nor does this matter).
+However, depending on your industry (unless, of course, your industry IS data), it's nearly impossible to recruit people who have these skills to the level necessary AND have some familiarity with why this data is needed and/or the ability to explain how an end user can use the internal products that they build.
+As such, this team has its own project manager(s) whose only job is to keep these guys from developing a sentient AI whose sole goal is annihilating unfolded laundry...when your industry is healthcare.
 This team should also have at least one analyst who will take the raw code base and do the first step of translation to a more user friendly form.
 This generally takes shape as either dashboards in a system like Tableau, or if your company has a group of particularly strong data/business analysts (or particularly weak programmers) an interface written in plain(enough) English on a Business Intelligence platform such as Microsoft BI/SAP Business Objects or whatever other system your company utilizes.
-As a fun little note, this team ALMOST ALWAYS is referred to by some sort of acronym such as QDAR!
+As a fun little note, this team ALMOST ALWAYS is referred to by some sort of acronym, such as QDAR!
 (Quality data and reporting!) or KMnR!
 (Knowledge management and reporting!) or Those Fucking Guys (who have something to do with reporting) (TFG(whstdwr)).
-On a less fun little note...neither you, nor seemingly ANYONE ELSE will have contact with this team.
+On a less fun little note... neither you nor seemingly ANYONE ELSE will have contact with this team.
 In light of this information, how do the reports that they build get chosen and who decides how these databases are built?
 The world may never know.

 Well, mercifully, all of these dashboard tools allow an end user to download a "data dump" (our parlance for "a buncha numbers with headings").
 Using Tableau as an example, one can download either a "crosstab" or a text file of the data represented by the dashboard (in both "summary" and "full data" format).
 Now, just to get the truly gifted in Tableau off my back, yes, the functionality does exist to build in the ability to download the data in the exact format necessary for your needs through a specific combination of custom web server views and Javascript, but...

-1. If the users of the dash are exclusively using this function, why do the dashboard at all?
+- If the dash users are exclusively using this function, why do the dashboard at all?
 And...

-2. This forces the developers in the Dataratti to have decent web design skills on top of really high level Tableau skills, and it requires someone to anticipate exactly how the data will be used by the end user by the Dataratti (which is incredibly hard as it's impossible to speak to this department directly, and as previously stated, the lack of this knowledge on their end is the entire reason why my department exists).
+- This forces the developers in the Dataratti to have decent web design skills on top of really high-level Tableau skills, and it requires someone to anticipate exactly how the data will be used by the end user by the Dataratti (which is incredibly hard as it's impossible to speak to this department directly, and as previously stated, the lack of this knowledge on their end is the entire reason why my department exists).

 A few things to note before downloading data from Tableau:

-• You must highlight at least one element of the dashboard before downloading a crosstab.
+- You must highlight at least one dashboard element before downloading a crosstab.

-Now, repeat these steps until all of the data that you need in your report is contained across these text files (.csv, AKA the Comma Separated Value file type).
-With all that lunacy completed, you now have several sheets with some common columns, but all with different information; only some of which you need, so what do you think you do?
+Repeat these steps until all of the data you need in your report is contained across these text files (.csv, AKA the Comma Separated Value file type).
+With all that lunacy completed, you now have several sheets with some common columns, but all with different information, only some of which you need, so what do you think you do?

 Simple, you use the tools given to you in the previous posts: you lookup on the common factors across the sheets and return the data that you want until you have all the data you need, in the correct order, on one sheet, and then depending on the ask, you may want to pivot that data out in order to summarize the whole mess of data.
 THIS IS YOUR FINAL PRODUCT well done.
 Another protip: if you want to reposition data that you've obtained via a lookup, highlight the whole column, hit control+C to copy the data and then hit control+V pause a second (press NOTHING else) and then press control FOLLOWED by V. This takes the values generated by a formula and replaces them with the values obtained.
 Functionally, this looks exactly the same, but now you can move the data around without affecting or being affected by other data.